Simple Ways to Eat Less Sugar

 - Know the many names for sugar: It can be confusing because sugar isn’t always called ‘sugar’ on food labels.
 Other names for sugar are:

 - high fructose corn syrup,

 - rice syrup,

-You might be asking: “What about and what about fructose and lactose?”
-These are natural sugars found in fruits and milk, which are not in the same category as the processed sugars in the list above.
-What we are talking about here is the white stuff that comes from sugarcane that is very highly processed, so it goes into our bloodstream very quickly.
+You might be asking: “What about fructose in fruit?”
+These are natural sugars found in fruits, which are not in the same category as the processed sugars in the list above.
+They come with lot of other benefits!

 Some people say to me “but you’re not meant to have too much fruit”.
 I have never met anyone who is struggling with health issues because they eat too much fruit; it’s the other sugars that are a problem.
 Fruit sugars eaten in whole fruits come with fibre, nutrients, and vitamins, and they are good for you. if you suffer from diabetes or polycystic ovary syndrome it might be that you need to make sure that you don’t have too much sugar in general and that might include only having two or three portions of fruit a day, but for people without these conditions, there is should be no issue with using fruit to sweeten things.